programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 ### Prepare texts for topic-modelling.

-By skimming the text on Gutenberg, we can find text that marks the beginning and the end of the interesting part of the text.
-We see that we can subdivide the text into individual poems by splitting the text any place we see a fully capitalized line.
-We build a list of those indexes
+By skimming the text on Gutenberg, we can identify textual markers for the beginning and end of the body of the book (title of the first poem and start of Project Gutenberg endmatter, respectively).
+We can also identify textual markers that will allow us to divide the whole text into individual poems (each poem is prefaced by a title in all-caps, and poem titles are the only places where all-caps lines appear in the body of the book, so we use these lines to indicate start and end of poems).
+We build a list of the position of each of these markers so that we can use them to break our downloaded book into chunks.

 ```python
 import re